 When You Should Use PPC

 Before ever getting started spending your client’s money on Amazon PPC Sponsored Ads, you should already have a well written and optimized product page that is ready to convert viewers into buyers.
-Otherwise, you could be wasting money and damaging your reputation as an Amazon Freelancer.
+Otherwise, you could be wasting money and damaging your reputation as a freelancer for Amazon.